ConiferLabsWA/flan-ul2-alpaca/README.md

 ### Resource Considerations

-A goal of this project was to produce this model with a limited budget demonstrating the ability train a robust, commercially viable LLM using systems available to even small businesses and individuals.
+A goal of this project was to produce this model with a limited budget demonstrating the ability train a robust, LLM using systems available to even small businesses and individuals.
 This had the added benefit of personally saving me money as well :).
 To achieve this a server was rented on [vultr.com](vultr.com) with the following pricing/specs:
 - Pricing: $1.302/hour
 - OS: Ubuntu 22.10 x64
 - 6 vCPUs